Pentagon Papers: Role of the United States in the rise of President Diem

-In a section of the Pentagon Papers titled "Kennedy Commitments and Programs", America's commitment to South Vietnam was attributed to the creation of the country by the United States.
+In a section of the Pentagon Papers titled "Kennedy Commitments and Programs", American commitment to South Vietnam was attributed to the "creation" of the country by the United States to prevent the spread of communism during the global Cold War.
 As acknowledged by the papers:

 In a sub-section titled "Special American Commitment to Vietnam", the papers emphasized once again the role played by the United States:

 More specifically, the United States sent US$28.4 million worth of equipment and supplies to help the Diem regime strengthen its army.
 In addition, 32,000 men from South Vietnam's Civil Guard were trained by the United States at a cost of US$12.7 million.
 It was hoped that Diem's regime, after receiving a significant amount of U.S. assistance, would be able to withstand the Viet Cong.

 The papers identified General Edward Lansdale, who served in the Office of Strategic Services (OSS) and worked for the Central Intelligence Agency (CIA), as a "key figure" in the establishment of Diem as the President of South Vietnam, and the backing of Diem's regime thereafter.
 As written by Lansdale in a 1961 memorandum: "We (the U.S.) must support Ngo Dinh Diem until another strong executive can replace him legally."